pcbouman-eur/workshop-getting-started-cloud/_episodes/08-java-run.md

 A `jar` file containing version `4.6.1` of the picocli library can be found in `~/examples/java/picocli-4.6.1.jar`.
 We will pass the argument `-cp .:picocli-4.6.1jar` to make sure they are able to.

+> ## Alternative: use a maven project
+>
+> If you work with many libraries, an alternative approach to passing
+> the libraries via the `-cp` argument to the compiler and JVM, is to
+> use a build tool to package everything in one big `.jar` file, and
+> then run that `.jar` file directly.
+Maven is one of the most famous
+> build tools for Java.
+>
+> In the directory `~/examples/java/project` you can find a maven
+> project that is configured to automatically download and package
+> `picocli` with your own code.
+The code can be found in
+> `~/examples/java/project/main/java/examples/DivisorsArgParse.java`
+> and the maven project configuration file in `~/examples/java/project/pom.xml`.
+>
+> To compile the project using maven, you can do so using
+> ```
+> $ cd ~/examples/java/project
+> $ mvn package
+> ```
+> {: .language-bash }
+>
+> This will create a single runnable `jar` file called `~/examples/java/project/target/divisors-argparse.jar`.
+> You can run this file as follows:
+> ```
+> $ java -jar ~/examples/java/project/target/divisors-argparse.jar
+> ```
+> {: .language-bash }
+>
+> The main advantage of this is that you do not have to specify the
+> library every time.
+You can even copy the `.jar` packaged file to
+> another computer and run it there.
+Similarly, if you export a
+> runnable `.jar` file from Eclipse or IntelliJ on your local computer,
+> you can use this command to run this file directly on Linux as well.
+{: .callout }

 Once we make sure the library can be found by Java, using it is not that difficult.
 We do need to change the way our program is set up a little bit, as picocli will